 If you stop taking it suddenly, your condition may worsen or your chance of getting an unwanted side effect may increase.
-To prevent this, your doctor may gradually reduce the amount of Quetiapine-GA you take each day before stopping completely.
+To prevent this, your doctor may gradually reduce the amount of quetiapine modified release tablets you take each day before stopping completely.

-Do not give it to anyone else, even if their symptoms seem similar or they have the same condition as you.
 Do not take it to treat any other complaints unless your doctor tells you to.

+Do not give this medicine to anyone else, even if their symptoms seem similar or they have the same condition as you.
 Do not take any medicines that cause drowsiness while you are taking it, unless recommended by your doctor.